 There is no doubt about the fact that Rahul campaigned from the heart though it needed a bit more strategy and flexibility.
-He never realized that ‘chowkidar chor hai’ slogan and Anil Ambani was given Rs 30,000 crore by Modi in his bank account, went a bit far ahead and became totally monotonous.
-While there is no doubt that Narendra Modi and his party fought this election on all front including absolutely undignified assault on the Gandhis and his great grand- father, Jawahar Lal Nehru, Congress leadership failed to counter it.
+He never realized that the ‘chowkidar chor hai’ slogan and Anil Ambani has given Rs 30,000 crore by Modi in his bank account, went a bit far ahead and became totally monotonous.
+While there is no doubt that Narendra Modi and his party fought this election on all fronts including an absolutely undignified assault on the Gandhis and his great grandfather, Jawahar Lal Nehru, Congress leadership failed to counter it.
 Rahul did not bother to question Modi’s record on minorities particularly Muslims along with the incidents of mob lynching as well as loss of jobs in the government sector.

 Rahul Gandhi said, “A free and fair election requires the neutrality of a country’s institutions; an election cannot be fair without arbiters – a free press, an independent judiciary, and a transparent election commission that is objective and neutral.
 Nor can an election be free if one party has a complete monopoly on financial resources.